eclipse-embed-cdt/web-jekyll/pages/debug/openocd.md

 ![The restart button]({{ site.baseurl }}/assets/images/2013/12/RestartButton.png)

-Note: Due to some bugs in Eclipse, the implementation of his simple button has encountered several problems.
+Note: Due to some bugs in Eclipse, the implementation of this simple button has encountered several problems.
 Depending on the version you are using, the first time you click this button you might get a message box informing that the button was not